-With the help of selector events, clicks can be measured on any page element without having to change the source code of a web page.
+Selector events can be used to measure clicks on any page elements as well as the visibility of elements without having to change the source code of a web page.

-There are two ways to identify CSS selectors in the source code of your website.
+There are two ways to identify CSS selectors in the source code of your web page.

 On the one hand, via the context menu: